- Alkenes are unsaturated organic compounds containing carbon – carbon double bonds.

 Hydrogenation: Addition of hydrogen

-Double bond of alkene undergoes addition of hydrogen in the presence of metal catalyst.
-This hydrogenation is an exothermic reaction as two sigma bonds (C – H) are formed at the expense of one sigma bond (H – H) and pi bond of carbon – carbon.
+Double bond of alkene undergoes the addition of hydrogen in the presence of a metal catalyst.
+This hydrogenation is an exothermic reaction as two sigma bonds (C – H) are formed at the expense of one sigma bond (H – H) and pi bond of carbon-carbon.
 The amount of heat evolved when one mole of an unsaturated compound is hydrogenated is called heat of hydrogenation.

 Electrophilic addition reactions of alkenes